SergioCortesR/SergioCortesR/README.md

 ### Hi there 👋
-## My name is Sergio Manuel Cortés Ramos :flag_mexico:
+## My name is Sergio Manuel Cortés Ramos
 🔭 I’m a vue and laravel developer and CCEO software development collaborator.
 I have been complemte my studies on engineering in strategic information systems in the Polytechnic University of Aguascalientes.